-In the academic year 2014, more than 500 Brazilian students have been studying at the Budapest University of Technology and Economics.
-Now 226 students have completed their studies at the BME, and a year full of learning, experiences and memories will conclude.
+In the academic year 2014-2015, 206 students have completed their studies at the Budapest University of Technology and Economics, and a year full of learning, experiences and memories will conclude.

 During this year at this historic university they have settled in a foreign country, followed courses and conducted laboratory work in a foreign language.
 Some have even taken part in conferences or have undertaken research work to be presented at the Students' Scientific Conference.
 And also their lecturers think very highly of them: the visiting students have been very curious, creative and open-hearted.
 It has been a year worth remembering for all of us, and this book will help us do just that.